signet4grn/SIGNET/README_NEW.md

- --nchr                        set the chromosome number --r | --ref                   set the reference file for imputation --gmap                        set the genomic map file --ncores                      set the number of cores
+ --nchr                        set the chromosome number --r | --ref                   set the reference file for imputation --gmap                        set the genomic map file --i | --int                   set the interval length for impute2 --ncores                      set the number of cores
 ```